 Communities with higher rates of drug use also have higher chances of homelessness, something that Reddit users in r/Wilmington have complained about.
 Reddit users also lament about a potentially increased strain on the healthcare system–not just because of opioids–although they may be contributing to the problem.

 If you’re following r/Wilmington – or any other Reddit pages – make sure to double-check that users are talking about the same location you’re looking for.
-Most of r/Wilmington is discussing Wilmington, NC but sometimes users will bring up a Wilmington from another state.
+Most of r/Wilmington is discussing Wilmington, North Carolina but sometimes users will bring up a Wilmington from another state.

 Issues with drug use and addiction also have the potential to increase overall crime rates.